 Step 2: Conduct a Preliminary Market Research

 It is imperative that before you start a business, you do some research.
-This could be in the form of asking your family members, visiting other establishments selling a similar product, buying products similar to yours and tasting them, etc. I would strongly recommend asking as many people as possible, preferably outside your close circle.
+This could be asking your family members, visiting other establishments selling a similar product, buying products like yours and tasting them, etc. Ask for opinions from as many people as possible, preferably outside your close circle.
 Perhaps draw up your ideal customers and target them in your market research.

 - determine what is already out there,